vivaria/edisonrul.ing/docs/source/cards/d/demotion.md

 ### Card Rulings

-●A monster's Level can't go below 1.
+*   A monster's Level can't go below 1.
 You can equip 2 Demotions to a monster to reduce its Level by 4.